Stichting IISG (IISH Foundation)

 Fax 020 66 541 81

-The IISH Foundation applies the salary scales of the Collective Labor Agreement for Dutch Universities.
+The activities of the IISH Foundation are performed by staff employed by KNAW-IISH.
+They are remunerated in accordance with the salary scales of the Collective Labour Agreement of Dutch Universities.

-The foundation aims to promote the knowledge and scientific study of international and national social history in the broadest sense.
+- promoting the scientific study of international and national socio-economic history in the broadest sense.